ArpanSaha07/personal-website/README.md

 ## TODO:
 - Fix layer shift of TechStack section
-- Add hover scroll animation on Navbar text
+- Add hover scroll animation on Navbar text of desktop version
-- Make all project cards the same size
 - Fix ProjectCard shadow effect
-- Make the videos into gifs to reduce file size
 - Resolve browser errors
+- Add favicon logos that can be seen across multiple platforms
 - Improve the website by taking suggestions from https://pagespeed.web.dev/ and https://www.webpagetest.org/

 ## Issues to fix: